shadow/shadow/README.md

-Shadow is a discrete-event network simulator that directly executes real application code, enabling you to simulate distributed systems with thousands of network-connected processes in **realistic** and **scalable** private network experiments using your laptop or desktop running Linux.
+Shadow is a discrete-event network simulator that directly executes real application code, enabling you to simulate distributed systems with thousands of network-connected processes in **realistic** and **scalable** private network experiments using your laptop, desktop, or server running Linux.

 Shadow experiments can be scientifically **controlled** and deterministically **replicated**, making it easier for you to reproduce bugs and eliminate